 - Less relevant for child-free homes

-Compared to more comprehensive manuals, this book prioritizes simplicity and speed.
-The tradeoff is less depth for advanced topics, but it's perfect for first-time puppy parents.
+Compared to more advanced or breed-specific manuals, this guide prioritizes simplicity and ease of use.
+The tradeoff is less depth on specialized topics, but it's a strong fit for those seeking a reliable starting point.

 5. Bodhi Dog Not Here Potty Training Spray

-- Scent-based deterrent: Removes odors that attract pets to mark the same spot
+- Scent-Based Deterrent: Removes odors that attract dogs back to the same area, supporting consistent training.

 6. Rodale How to Train Your Dog Guide